 “Isn’t that why you are here… to tell me?”

 Master Ducit swallowed his first-meal and said, “I am here to help you, but not to choose your course in Hashem.
 What did the Host say?
 You should follow His words!
 You did speak to Him, right?”
 His words rang wise to me.
 Just then the words of the Host came to my mind.

 “He said to me, ‘Follow me as I lead you.
 Return to the Peoples and I will reveal Myself to you.”

 Master Ducit, then proclaimed, “I only know one way to help you do that and I know just the place to start!
 Follow me.”
 He jumped up and marched away.
 In my trust of him, I followed along.
 As we started downhill Master Ducit commented, “You will be blessed with all things if you are truly serious about continuing this path.”

 “Funny you say that now,” I replied, “I have been journeying on this path for some time.”

-“No,” Master Ducit firmly disagreed, “This path.
+“No,” Master Ducit firmly exclaimed, “This path.
 The one we are literally on right now.”
 He pointed down to the ground with a wide smile.
-I then realized he was praising my choice to follow his lead while making a joke at the same time.
+I then realized he was praising my choice to follow his lead.
 I also realized that I just set the course of my life in a profound way and he thought I had chosen wisely.
 This warmed my heart because Master Ducit was a wise man.
 I respected his opinion.

 I asked him after a few minutes, “Where does this path lead?”